Metrolinx signs $528-million deal with Bombardier rival in ‘creative’ solution

 Mr. Del Duca called the Alstom deal a “creative” solution and said it would proceed in parallel with the Bombardier one.
 He said that they were able to sole-source in unusual circumstances and that the new deal had stronger penalty provisions.

-Metrolinx has previously said it needs 76 of the Bombardier light rail vehicles -- about two-fifths of the total to be supplied under the 2010 deal -- to operate the Crosstown.
+Metrolinx has previously said it needs 76 of the Bombardier light-rail vehicles – about two-fifths of the total to be supplied under the 2010 deal – to operate the Crosstown.
 Not all would be required initially to open the line, though.
 Alstom’s vehicles are also bigger, meaning that fewer would be needed to have the same capacity on the Crosstown.

 Mr. Del Duca said that the Alstom vehicles are comparable in price, when their larger size is taken into account, with the ones from Bombardier.

-The deal with French manufacturer Alstom caps a difficult period for Bombardier, the storied Canadian firm.
+The deal with French manufacturer Alstom caps a difficult period for storied Canadian firm Bombardier.

 Bombardier Transportation has been struggling to build streetcars for the Toronto Transit Commission, repeatedly adjusting its delivery schedule and piquing tempers on city council.
 And parent firm Bombardier Inc. has been embroiled in controversies over government bailouts and executive compensation.

-Metrolinx gradually became concerned about Bombardier’s ability to build its light rail vehicles.
-Last summer the agency issued a notice of default to the company.
+Metrolinx gradually became concerned about Bombardier’s ability to build its light-rail vehicles.
+Last summer, the agency issued a notice of default to the company.
 And in the fall it followed that with a formal notice of intent to cancel the deal.

 But Metrolinx was caught off guard when the company fired back in court to preserve the deal.
 Their injunction was filed without a heads-up to Metrolinx and the agency learned about it when the media began calling.